 On page 136 it says, "Mackenzie, evil is a word we use to describe the absence of Good, just as we use the word darkness to describe the absence of Light or death to describe the absence of Life.
 Both evil and darkness can only be understood in relation to Light and Good; they do not have any actual existence."
 Unfortunately, this is humanistic philosophy and is false.
 Evil is the intent to do harm whether it be physical, emotional, psychological, or spiritual.
 It is contrary to the will of God (Gen. 6:5; 1 Kings 11:6, Matt.
 6:13; 12:33–37).
 The Bible clearly tells us that such evil exists and it is not merely the absence of good.
 Satan is, for the lack of a better term, the manifestation of such evil, (Matt.
 13:19; John 17:15; Eph.
 6:16).

 I'm not saying we should avoid experiencing God.
-But, we have to be careful not to elevate human experiences above God Himself.
-Knowing God is not simply about a personal sense of relationship.
-It is also about truth and knowing Him as He really is (John 17:3).
+But, we have to be careful not to elevate human doctrines above God himself.
+Knowing God is not simply about relationship.
+It is also about truth and knowing Him in truth (John 17:3).
 We are commanded in the Bible to have both an intimate relationship with God through the person of Christ (1 Cor.
 1:9), and to know Him truthfully.
 We are called to exhort in sound doctrine (Titus 1:9), to "speak the things which are fitting for sound doctrine" (Titus 2:1), and to have purity in doctrine (Titus 2:7).
 Such doctrines include the revelation of God, His nature, His calling, His sovereignty, His holiness, His majesty, His purpose for us, His redemptive work, and all other such teachings which are vitally important to us.
-These are needed to properly understand God and to accurately discern if the subjective spiritual experiences we have are true or false.
+These are needed in order to properly understand God and to properly discern if the subjective spiritual experiences we have are true or false.
 But let's get back to the book.